 Licenses, Certifications, and Registrations

-Although not required, certification can show that a baker has the skills and knowledge to work at a retail baking establishment.
+Certification is voluntary and shows that a baker has the skills and knowledge to work at a retail baking establishment.

-The Retail Bakers of America offers certification in four levels of competence, with a focus on several specialties, including baking sanitation, management, retail sales, and staff training.
+The Retail Bakers of America offers certification in four levels of competence, with a focus on several topics, including baking sanitation, management, retail sales, and staff training.
 Those who wish to become certified must satisfy a combination of education and experience requirements before taking an exam.

 Math skills.
-Bakers must possess basic math skills, especially knowledge of fractions, in order to precisely mix recipes, weigh ingredients, or adjust the mixes.
+Bakers must possess basic math skills, especially knowledge of fractions, in order to precisely mix recipes, weigh ingredients, or adjust mixes.